Dinner, lunch, or a great appetizer for Football season. This French Dip Crescents & Simple Au Jus Recipe is a winner every time!

 You have to try this super easy French Dip Crescents!
-Every recipe I found for the Au Jus was so complicated, and it didn’t need to be.
-I have also included a very simple au jus recipe.
+When I was looking, every recipe I found for the Au Jus was so complicated, and it didn’t need to be.
+I have also included a straightforward au jus recipe.

 Then get to rolling.
-Roll these crescents up and place them seem down on a parchment lined baking sheet.
+Roll these crescents up and place them seam down on a parchment-lined baking sheet.
 Bake at 375 for about 13 minutes or until golden brown.

-While the are baking.
-Place a can of beef broth in a small saucepan.
+While they are cooking, place a can of beef broth in a small saucepan.
 Whisk in a dash of pepper and a pinch of garlic.
 Yep, that exact.
-LOL Sorry that is how I cook most days….a pinch of this, a sprinkle of that.
+LOL, Sorry, that is how I cook most days….a pinch of this, a sprinkle of that.
 Then whisk in a tsp of cornstarch.
-Continue to stir over medium high heat until it boils.
+Continue to stir over medium-high heat until it boils.
 Then Turn the heat off and allow to cool.

 By this time the crescents should be done!
 Place them on a plate with a small bowl of au jus and enjoy!

 - 2 pkg crescent rolls - 8 count

 - 1 pound roast beef - deli/ thinly sliced

 - 4 ounces Swiss cheese slices - or provolone